Charlesworth/formhandler/README.md

-# skunkworksForms: example code for handling HTML forms in Go
+# formsExample: example code for handling HTML forms in Go

 Playing around exhaustively with accepting forms via a Go web server for another project.
 The code should handle: